- 1. Top 25 Whitewater Rafting Places in The US

 The Bavarian-themed town of Leavenworth also offers plenty of charm and fun activities.
 Depending on the route you choose, rafting trips on the Wenatchee River can last anywhere from 2 to 5 hours.

 8. Maupin, OR

 Maupin is a truly amazing place for a whitewater rafting trip.
-Located directly on the Deschutes River, Maupin offers some of the best guided rafting tours in the state.
-This section of the river is termed the “Lower Deschutes” and is perfect for families, bigger kids, and long-time whitewater enthusiasts alike.
-When you’re done with wild adventures, check out the excellent restaurants and bars.
+Located directly on the Deschutes River, Maupin offers some of the best whitewater rafting in the US.
+This section of the river is termed the “Lower Deschutes” and is perfect for both families and long-time whitewater enthusiasts alike.
+You can expect to spend about 3-5 hours on a rafting trip on the Deschutes River.
+When you’re done with your wild adventures, check out Maupin’s excellent selection of restaurants and bars.